Harry & Meghan: Volume II

 The trailer released for the second volume features politician Ann Widdecombe's comments on Celebrity Big Brother in 2018, when she described Meghan as "trouble".
 In response to this inclusion, Widdecombe stated "If [Meghan] believes that Buckingham Palace briefed me, or briefed out to the papers a comment I made which was broadcast on television, then she is paranoid.
 If she doesn't believe that then she is deliberately peddling conspiracy theories which have no basis in fact.
 I did say it on Big Brother but it was not about race."

-In episode four, Meghan claimed that she could form a connection with Queen Elizabeth II as she reminded her of her own grandmother whom she took care of.
+In episode four, Meghan stated that she could form a connection with Queen Elizabeth II as she reminded her of her own grandmother whom she took care of.
 Her half-sister Samantha Markle responded to the claim by stating: "The whole grandmother thing – that just did it for us.
 I think my grandmother would be rolling over in her grave if she saw that.
-[Meghan] didn't take care of her, she visited her.
-She never made apple butter with her because my grandmother was making apple butter, like, in the 1970s before Meghan was even born.
-So, it's been so far-fetched."
+[Meghan] didn't take care of her, she visited her."
 In the same episode, Harry and Meghan stated that they found their first residence Nottingham Cottage to be too small, with Meghan saying "Kensington Palace sounds very regal.
 Of course it does.
 It says 'palace' in the name, but Nottingham Cottage was so small."
 Harry added "The whole thing's on a slight lean.
 Really low ceilings, I don't know who was there before.
 They must have been short."
 Their remarks proved to be controversial as the previous tenants were his brother and sister-in-law, William and Catherine, and their eldest child George.
 Harry's maternal aunt Lady Jane Fellowes and her husband Robert Fellowes also occupied the cottage, and so did Queen Elizabeth II's uncle and aunt, Prince Henry, Duke of Gloucester and Princess Alice, Duchess of Gloucester.
 Andrew Hay, whose father Philip Hay lived in the cottage for ten years until his death in 1986, responded to Harry's claims that the cottage "was constructed for small people, humans of a bygone era" by stating: "[My father] was 6ft 4in and was entirely happy and comfortable there, even by the standards of humans of today.
 He had worked for the royal family for nearly 40 years, which he regarded as privilege, as he did living at Nottingham Cottage.
 He never complained about anything – but he had spent three and a half years as a prisoner of war on the Burma railway, so probably knew a little about physical and mental discomfort."